yashviivoraaa/Global-Economic-Forecaster/README.md

 - The comparison of models highlighted the importance of feature selection and data preprocessing in forecasting accuracy.

 ## Conclusion
 Machine learning techniques offer a promising alternative to traditional econometric models for economic forecasting.
-By leveraging data-driven approaches, this project provides valuable insights into the dynamics of micro and macroeconomic factors and their impact on a country's economy.
+By leveraging data-driven approaches, this project provides valuable insights into the dynamics of micro and macroeconomic factors and their impact on a country's economy..